-Effective September 2011, Animas conveyed its interest in the agreement to Pilot Gold USA Inc., a whollyowned subsidiary of Pilot Gold, Inc., a Canadian company ("Pilot").
-Pilot has acquired a 65% interest in the Kinsley Mountain Property by incurring an aggregate in excess of US\$3.0 million in cumulative eligible exploration expenditures, the Company announced this milestone was achieved by Pilot in April 2013, and having paid all annual property maintenance fees, advance royalty payments, and mining lease payments.
-As a result of Pilot having achieved this milestone and when the joint venture is formed upon the finalization of the joint venture agreement, the Company will have an obligation (Note 11) to fund ("Cash Call") the cost of operating this property to the extent of its 35% interest.
-The formation of a joint venture and exploration plans and budget for 2013 have not yet been finalized pending the finalization of the joint venture agreement.
-The Company intends to fund any future quarterly Cash Calls with outside capital.
-There is no assurance the Company will be able to raise this capital.
+Effective September 2011, Animas conveyed its interest in the agreement to Pilot Gold USA Inc., a wholly-owned subsidiary of Pilot Gold, Inc., a Canadian company ("Pilot").
+Pilot acquired a 65% interest in the Kinsley Mountain Property by incurring an aggregate in excess of US\$3.0 million in cumulative eligible exploration expenditures, the Company announced this milestone was achieved by Pilot in April 2013, and having paid all annual property maintenance fees, advance royalty payments, and mining lease payments.
+As a result of Pilot having achieved this milestone and when the joint venture is formed upon the finalization of the joint venture agreement, the Company will have an obligation (Note 11) to fund ("Cash Call") the cost of operating this property to the extent of its interest.
+The formation of a joint venture and exploration plans has not yet been finalized.
+The Company has notified Pilot (Note 11) it will not participate in the initial program and budget for 2013.
+As a result of this election, the Company's expects its interest in the pending Kinsley Mountain joint venture with Pilot to be approximately 20%.
+There is no assurance the Company will be able to raise the required capital necessary to meet any future cash calls.